mecanicascience/MathAnimation/README.md

 # MathAnimation
 ## Description
-A Java code that allow Math Animation based on the 'manim' Python code.<br />
+A Java code that allow Math Animation inspired by 'manim' Python library.<br />
 You can draw functions, points and animate them based on time.<br />
 Then, you can export your graph animation on a mp4 file simply by pressing a few buttons.<br />
 Basically, you can create a simple 2D Plot with infinite functions and points number and animate them based on keyframes.